-Emergency Financial Assistance provides limited one-time or short-term payments to assist the RWHAP client with an emergent need for paying for essential medications or prescription eye wear.
-Emergency financial assistance can occur as a direct payment to an agency or through a voucher program.
+Emergency Financial Assistance (EFA) provides limited one-time or short-term payments to assist the RWHAP client with an emergent need for paying for essential medications or prescription eye wear.
+Emergency financial assistance must occur as a direct payment to an agency or through a voucher program.
 Direct cash payments to clients are not permitted.
 Agencies providing medication assistance under Emergency Financial Assistance must be a current Cleveland Ryan White Part A provider of Outpatient Ambulatory Health Services with the required 340B certification.

 It is expected that all other sources of funding in the community for emergency assistance will be effectively used and that any allocation of Ryan White HIV/AIDS Program funds for these purposes will be the payer of last resort, and for limited amounts, use and periods of time.
+Continuous provision of an allowable service to a client should not be funded through EFA.